odoo/owl/doc/v3/owl/reference/error_handling.md

 });
 ```

+When a non-`OwlError` (e.g. a plain `TypeError` from user code) bubbles out
-When an unhandled error bubbles out of the rendering cycle, Owl wraps it
+of the rendering cycle unhandled, Owl wraps it in a new `OwlError` and
-in a new `OwlError` and stores the original on the `.cause` field:
+stores the original on the `.cause` field:

 ```js
 onError((error) => {